HL7/fhir-COVID19Library-ig/input/pagecontent/4_ExposureInfo.md

 - [Exposure example](Observation-KnownSARSCoV2ExposureExample.html)

-The Travel History profile is used to indicate to where and when an individual has treveled.
+The Travel History profile is used to indicate to where and when an individual has traveled.
 This profile has components for country, state/province, and city of travel as well as components for the start and end dates of the travel.  **Note** If it is important to know duration of stay at different locations during a single travel event, separate instances of this profile should be used.
 For example, an individual may travel to Mexico and may spend time in both Mexico City and Cancun.
 If the duration of stay for both cities in important, then this profile should have separate instances for both cities rather than one instance for the entire trip.

 [Travel History](StructureDefinition-travel-history.html)